wenlongG/Reading/ElemStat_git.md

 1.  <span style="color:red"> how to get the $\\hat{y}\_0$ on the bottom of page 24? </span>

 2.  figure 2.9 shows comparison of least square and 1-nearest neighbor with their ration for two senario(get the way of comparison).
 There is acutally a whole spectrum of methods between the rigid linear models and the extreme flexible 1-nearest neighbor models.
+Section 2.6 using other f(X), specifically designed to overcome the dimensionality problem.

+3. In additive error model,*Y* = *f*(*X*)+*ϵ*,*ϵ* is independent of X.More often, (X,Y) will not have a deterministic relationship *Y* = *f*(*X*), so the additive model assume that we can capture all the departures from a deterministic relationship via the error *ϵ*.

+4.  <span style="color:red"> In the beginning of 2.6.1, Why the conditional distribution *P*(*Y*|*X*) depends on *X* only through the conditional mean *f*(*x*)=*E*(*Y*|*X* = *x*)? </span>

+5.Two ways of understanding: Supervised learning VS function approximation.
+Learning by example: the learning algorithm modify its input/output relationship in response to the prediction error; In terms of function approximation, we imagine our parametrized function as a surface in p+1 dim space and we observed noisy representations from it.

+1. The principle of MLE assumes that the most reasonable values for *θ* are those for which the probability of the observed sample is largest.